ronin-rb/ronin-rb.github.io/site/resources/index.md

 ------

 * [Everyday Ronin](everyday_ronin.html) -
-  A somewhat lengthy tutorial covering the everyday usage of the Ronin Console, various convenience methods and other Ronin libraries.
+  A somewhat lengthy tutorial covering the everyday usage of various convenience methods within the Ronin Console.
 * [Using Ronin Web](using_ronin_web.html) -
   A brief tutorial showing basic usage of the Ronin Web library.